galaxyproject/training-material/topics/genome-annotation/tutorials/gene-centric/tutorial.md

 ## Step 3: Identify and upload genomes of interest

-This tutorial has been initially designed for the analysis of data produced by the Veretebrate Genome Consortium [VGP](https://vertebrategenomesproject.org/).
+This tutorial has been initially designed for the analysis of data produced by the Vertebrate Genome Consortium [VGP](https://vertebrategenomesproject.org/).
 However, it is equally suitable for any genomic sequences (including prokaryotic ones).

 In this section we first show how to upload sample datasets.
 These datasets were intentionally made small.
-All subsequent steps of this tutoirial are performed using these sample data.
+All subsequent steps of this tutorial are performed using these sample data.
 We then demonstrate how to upload full size genomes from the VGP data repository called [GenomeArk](https://vgp.github.io/genomeark/).

 ### Uploading sample data